 was not simply driven by the economic decline in world markets .
 An analysis done by White Hutchinson Leisure and Learning

-Group found that the “staycation” was not caused by the Great Recession but is part of a much longer trend beginning
+Group found that the “staycation” was not caused by the recession of 2007 - 2008 but is part of a much longer

-a decade before and continues to rise.
-Greg Richards adds further support
+trend beginning a decade before and continues to rise.
+Greg Richards adds

-to the idea that while tourism has become more frequent, it increasingly becomes immersed in the local and the everyday.
-In
+further support to the idea that while tourism has become more frequent, it increasingly becomes immersed in the local and

-year in, year out.”
-Richards also points out the growth
+same place year in, year out.”
+Richards also points out

-of what he calls “Hybrid Tourism”, the tendency for leisure tourism to be sought within the context of our daily
+the growth of what he calls “Hybrid Tourism”, the tendency for leisure tourism to be sought within the context

-routines.
+of our daily routines.
 “Leisure, tourism and work are increasingly being mixed.
-Pilgrimage

-becomes a form of tourism, tourists become pilgrims, popular culture becomes high culture, and vice versa.
-Holidays are becoming
+Pilgrimage becomes a form of tourism, tourists become pilgrims, popular culture becomes high culture, and vice versa.
+Holidays

-increasingly bound up with other activities.
-The number of hybrid arrangements offered will grow, e.g., hotels that merge
+are becoming increasingly bound up with other activities.
+The number of hybrid arrangements offered will grow, e.g., hotels

-with clinics, academies ,or museums, vacation clubs that also operate handicraft workshops, tower blocks with wellness resorts,
+that merge with clinics, academies ,or museums, vacation clubs that also operate handicraft workshops, tower blocks with wellness

 travel company, established to bring people closer to the places that are sources for the products they sell in stores.
 Their